recfab/recfab/resume.md

 #### Software Developer / Analyst

-- Gathered and analyzed requirements from customers
-- Developed web applications in ASP.NET Web Forms
-- Developed Sql Server and Oracle based backends
+- Met with customer representatives to gather requirements
+- Contributed to _IKSHealth_, a product suite focused on equipment reliability for the nuclear power industry.
+The suite comprised several applications, written in **ASP.NET** with **MSSQL Server** and **Oracle** backends.
 - Created installation / upgrade scripts, and performed installation in customer environments.
-- Spearheaded an effort to develop and utilize a set of in-house libraries (responsibility later transferred to another developer)
+- Spearheaded an effort to develop and utilize a set of in-house libraries
-- Agile development, using Visual Studio 2010 and Team Foundation Server integration for maintenance of source code and issue tracking.
-- Loaded legacy data from customer sources, typically Excel spreadsheets and Access databases
-- Development of integration procedures for communication between our applications and the customers' other systems
+- Contributed to integration procedures for communication between our applications and the customers' other systems

 ::: { #skills }
 ## Skills { #skills-h }